Game 2 Box Score

 Larson (1-1, 3.12 ERA) had command of the strike zone early, retiring the first six Bearcat batters of the game.
 Simon (2-1, 6.38 ERA) was equally as impressive, allowing only one hit through the first three innings.

-Jordan Harlow (Sr., Baker City, Ore.) led off the fifth with a single just beyond the outstretched glove of Bearcat second baseman Hunter Gallant, and advanced to second on a sacrifice bunt from Kenny Johnson (Jr., Federal Way, Wash.).
-With two outs, Tim Wilson (Jr., Redmond, Wash.) knocked a single to right field and Harlow beat the throw to the plate to give the ‘Cats the lead, 1-0.
+Jordan Harlow led off the fifth with a single just beyond the outstretched glove of Bearcat second baseman Hunter Gallant, and advanced to second on a sacrifice bunt from Kenny Johnson (Sr., Federal Way, Wash.).
+With two outs, Tim Wilson knocked a single to right field and Harlow beat the throw to the plate to give the ‘Cats the lead, 1-0.

 Despite some solid pitching from Larson, who at one point retired 10 straight batters, the Willamette offense finally broke through in the seventh.
 Mitchell Rowan doubled to center to drive in Tommy Kawamura, who had led off the inning with a single.
 Tiras Koon then followed with a base hit to left, which scored Rowan and gave the Bearcats the lead.